About Us Forlorn Hope Team

 Matthew Rorick has been the winemaker behind the Forlorn Hope wines since the inception of the label in 2005, and tends 75 acres of organically farmed grapevines at Rorick Heritage Vineyard.
 In previous incarnations he has repaired submarine telescopes for the United States Navy, ridden skateboards for a living, and built electric guitars.
 His love of wine was fostered in him by his grandfather David Rorick Jr., who was a consummate dining partner and storyteller.
 His current efforts at RHV, including producing organically farmed estate wines and reconnecting with California’s pre-Prohibition viticultural traditions, are largely inspired by conversations at his grandfather’s table.

 Coming from a background of photography and design while living in London, Mara took a hard left and retrained with a winemaking degree.
-After a decade of learning to make wine in various corners of Europe, she settled in Northern California specializing sparkling wine production.
+After a decade of learning to make wine in various corners of Europe, she settled in Northern California specializing in sparkling wine production.
 Together with Matthew they run the daily winery activities throughout the year at Rorick Heritage Vineyard.
 Mara also overseas the intricacies of our bubbles program (bonus!).
 When she's not hand disgorging endless bottles of wine, she's tending to the ranch chickens and ducks, stacking wood, walking the vineyard with her Corgi, and growing our small vegetable garden.

 Demetrio Nava Vineyard Manager